-- The overall model can be accepted as a reliable model of the impact of income taxes standard (24) on tax avoidance practices as measured by current effective tax rate in multinational companies listed in Egyptian Stock Exchange because the Prob > F is less than 5%. - In addition, income tax disclosures according to standard (24) can explain 56.3% of the variation in current effective tax rate in multinational companies listed in

-Egyptian Stock Exchange by using GLS.
-Implying that tax avoidance is driven by income tax disclosures according to standard (24).

-- This research reveals that a curvilinear relationship exists between income tax disclosures according to standard (24) and tax avoidance practices as measured by current effective tax rate, which means the existence of an optimal level of income tax disclosures according to standard (24) to maximize current effective tax rate and minimize tax avoidance practices in multinational companies listed in Egyptian Stock Exchange.
-Any deviation will lead to a negative impact on tax avoidance practices; there is an inverted U shape between current effective tax rate and income tax disclosure according standard (24); (i.e. there is a (U) shape between tax avoidance and income tax disclosure according standard (24)).
-Where the Dis parameter is positive (>0) and significant, and the Dis2 squared is negative and significant, Turning point in association between C_ETR and Dis: Dis = 0.847.
+- The overall model can be accepted as a reliable model of the impact of income taxes standard (24) on tax avoidance practices as measured by current effective tax rate in multinational companies listed on the Egyptian Stock Exchange because the Prob > F is less than 5%. - In addition, income tax disclosures according to standard (24) can explain 56.3% of the variation in current effective tax rate in multinational companies listed on the Egyptian Stock Exchange by using GLS.
+Implying that tax avoidance is driven by income tax disclosures according to standard (24). - This research reveals that a curvilinear relationship exists between income tax disclosures according to standard (24) and tax avoidance practices as measured by current effective tax rate, which means the existence of an optimal level of income tax disclosures according to standard (24) to maximize current effective tax rate and minimize tax avoidance practices in multinational companies listed on the Egyptian Stock Exchange.
+Any deviation will lead to a negative impact on tax avoidance practices; there is an inverted U shape between current effective tax rate and income tax disclosure according to standard (24); (i.e., there is a (U) shape between tax avoidance and income tax disclosure according to standard (24)).
+Where the Dis parameter is positive (>0) and significant, and the Dis2 squared is negative and significant, the turning point in the association between C ETR and Dis: Dis = 0.847.

-This means Dis from 0 to 0.85 shows a positive association between Dis and C_ETR.
-In addition, a Dis exceeding 0.85 will negatively impact C_ETR.
-Which implies multinational companies listed in Egyptian Stock Exchange must have an optimal level of income taxes disclosure to increase current effective tax rate, (i.e. multinational companies listed in Egyptian Stock Exchange must have a minimum level of income taxes disclosure to decrease tax avoidance).

-- There is no direct significant impact of firm size on current effective tax rate as a measure of tax avoidance for multinational companies listed in Egyptian Stock Exchange. - There is a negative direct significant impact of assets structure as measured by assets tangibility on current effective tax rate as a measure of tax avoidance for multinational companies listed in Egyptian Stock Exchange.
-Implies that tangibility has a positive impact on tax avoidance practices for multinational companies listed in Egyptian Stock Exchange. - There is a positive direct significant impact of capital structure as measured by leverage on current effective tax rate as a measure of tax avoidance for multinational companies listed in Egyptian Stock Exchange.
-Implies that leverage has a negative and good impact on tax avoidance practices for multinational companies listed in Egyptian Stock Exchange. - This research reveals that a curvilinear relationship exists between profitability as measured by ROA and tax avoidance practices, which means the existence of an optimal level of profitability as measured by ROA to minimize tax avoidance practices for multinational company listed in Egyptian Stock Exchange.
-Any deviation will lead to a negative impact on tax avoidance practices; there is (U) shape between ROA and current ETR.
-Where the ROA parameter is negative (<0) and significant, and the ROA2 squared is positive (>0) and significant, Turning point in association between ROA and C_ETR: ROA = 1.242 standardized value, which is equivalent to 0.173 of total assets.
+- This means Dis from 0 to 0.85 shows a positive association between Dis and C_ETR.
+In addition, a Dis exceeding 0.85 will negatively impact C_ETR, Which implies multinational companies listed on the Egyptian Stock Exchange must have an optimal level of income taxes disclosure to increase current effective tax rate (i.e., multinational companies listed on the Egyptian Stock Exchange must have a minimum level of income taxes disclosure to decrease tax avoidance). - There is no direct significant impact of firm size on current effective tax rate as a measure of tax avoidance for multinational companies listed on the Egyptian Stock Exchange. - There is a negative direct significant impact of assets structure as measured by assets tangibility on current effective tax rate as a measure of tax avoidance for multinational companies listed on the Egyptian Stock Exchange.
+Implies that tangibility has a positive impact on tax avoidance practices for multinational companies listed on the Egyptian Stock Exchange. - There is a positive direct significant impact of capital structure as measured by leverage on current effective tax rate as a measure of tax avoidance for multinational companies listed on the Egyptian Stock Exchange.
+Implies that leverage has a negative and good impact on tax avoidance practices for multinational companies listed on the Egyptian Stock Exchange. - This research reveals that a curvilinear relationship exists between profitability as measured by ROA and tax avoidance practices, which means the existence of an optimal level of profitability as measured by ROA to minimize tax avoidance practices for multinational companies listed on the Egyptian Stock Exchange.
+Any deviation will lead to a negative impact on tax avoidance practices; there is a (U) shape between

+ROA and current ETR.
+Where the ROA parameter is negative (<0) and significant, and the ROA2 squared is positive (>0) and significant, the turning point in the association between ROA and C_ETR: ROA=1.242 standardized value, which is equivalent to 0.173 of total assets.